 Marketing based on involving bloggers, journalists, or (increasingly more often) digital influencers (for instance – Instagram users) for marketing purposes managed by the brand.
 Influencers often have huge and engaged audiences, many of them being the target group for companies who want to make the most of their reach.

 IN-GAME MARKETING / ADVERGAMING

 Marketing, advertising, and promotions set in computer or video games – some games were made specifically because of the product they were meant to advertise, while others involve some parts of a brand’s visual identity or advertising.

 This is the process of coordinating multiple tools, channels, platforms, and activities for a business’ marketing needs.

 Marketing focused on increasing the number of retained current customers instead of acquiring new ones, putting loyalty first by offering e.g. rewards programs.

 Marketing that uses various and multiple channels to increase the reach of their activities and therefore having more people coming into contact with it.

 Marketing directed to smaller and more specific groups within an audience.

-Marketing that functions the opposite to inbound marketing: focused on communication via cold calls, cold mailing, and adverts.
+Marketing that functions the opposite to inbound marketing: focused on communication via cold calls, cold emailing, and adverts.

 Marketing in which what matters most is ROI and metrics or statistics that reflect performance.
 Those factors are taken into consideration while making further marketing decisions and planning more activities.